kzys/blog/en/content/posts/2021/open-telemetry.md

 >
 > OpenTelemetry is a collection of tools, APIs, and SDKs.
 You can use it to instrument, generate, collect, and export telemetry data (metrics, logs, and traces) for analysis in order to understand your software's performance and behavior.

 But it is not a "framework" in the sense of Rails or Django.
 It wouldn't take your "main" function.
-"A collection of tools, APIs, and SDKs" makes much more sense, while it is really all-around though.
+"A collection of tools, APIs, and SDKs" makes much more sense, but it is really all-around.

 ### OpenTelemetry Protocol

 First there is [OpenTelemetry Protocol](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/protocol/otlp.md) (OTLP).
 It is a wire protocol over either gRPC or HTTP/1.1.
 Unlike Prometheus, where you can expose an endpoint (in other words, your application listens a TCP port).
 OpenTelemetry protocol is "push".
-So Your application would send logging, metrics and tracing data to an OpenTelemetry endpoint somewhere.
+So Your application would send logging, metrics and tracing data to an OpenTelemetry endpoint somewhere, either on localhost or remote.

 ### OpenTelemetry Collector